-Eyelid Surgery (Blepharoplasty)
+Eyelid Surgery in Chicago

-The eyes and the structures that surround them are oftentimes the most expressive and revealing facial feature.
+The eyes and the structures that surround them are oftentimes the most expressive and revealing facial features.
 Our emotions and how we feel physically can be conveyed through the eyes.
 As we age, the structures of the eyelid region can change; excess, drooping skin can make you appear sad or angry, or puffiness and bags can cause you to appear tired.
 Eyelid surgery can correct excess skin, tissue, and fat to reveal a more youthful appearing eye.

-Eyelid surgery (blepharoplasty), depending on your goals, can be performed on the upper eyelid, lower eyelid, or both.
+Blepharoplasty, depending on your goals, can be performed on the upper eyelid, lower eyelid, or both.
 If desired, this procedure can also be combined with other cosmetic procedures to accomplish the desired results.

 Droopy upper eyelids can be corrected with an incision in the natural crease of the upper eyelid.
 Through this incision, fat can be repositioned, muscles and tissue can be tightened, and excess skin can be removed to create a firmer upper eyelid contour.